1. Fall Festival and Corn Maze at Denver Downs Farm, Anderson

 3. Boone Hall Fright Nights, Mount Pleasant

-This annual event is the state's largest haunted multi-attraction Halloween event, with four spine-chilling events: Psycho Clowns in 3D, the Terror Trail Hayride, Nightmare Manor and the Chaos Quarantine.
+This annual event is the state's largest haunted multi-attraction Halloween event, with three spine-chilling events: Undertaker, The Playground and Scary Tales Haunted Hayride.
 This elaborate, state-of-the-art Halloween event is not for the faint of heart!

 4. Haunted Jail Tour, Charleston